After much debate had taken place,

 “My brothers, you are well aware that in these later days

-God made his choice known among you through many mouths
+God made her choice known among you through many mouths

 that women could hear the word of the Gospel and be called.

 And God, who knows the heart,